The Lord of the Rings: Episode 101

 There was, however, a challenge.
 By the time I was hired, this scene had already been shot, with actors singing along to a gorgeous piece of music written for production.
 Showrunners had hired the talented musicians from Plan 9 in New Zealand to contribute music for production, in part because of their brilliant musical contributions to Peter Jackson’s Lord of the Rings adaptations.
 (I am a huge fan of Plan 9, and was honored to later to collaborate with them later in the season on “This Wandering Day,” and I also greatly enjoyed their rowdy Númenórean drinking songs!)
 Plan 9 had written a truly beautiful choral song here, but it did not have the musical attributes I felt were necessary to function as the theme for Valinor.
 I felt this climactic vocal song needed to change in order to communicate the story as effectively as possible.

 How could we change the music in the scene, and still have the on-camera singing performances match?
 I collaborated closely with the post-production team, and together we painstakingly went through the dailies, looking at the timing of performance in each take, and formed a catalog of shots that could be repurposed to fit my new melody and new lyrics.
+(The new lyrics were crafted to fit this ‘in world’ performance by the characters, for this ritual of returning to Valinor.
+The words are slightly different than the lyrics in the primary version of the Valinor Theme.)

 Mélamar, eldamar, kene kala lessen